MatthewJDavis/matthewjdavis.github.io/_posts/2017-08-25-test-cloudformation-powershell.md

 To check that there wasn't an error in my cloudformation yaml file, I deployed it successfully via the AWS console and found the Test-CFNTemplate command that accepted the -TemplateBody parameter but still failed with the same error message as New-CFNStack

-Checking the help I realised the parameter was requires the type System.String and not a file
+Checking the help I realised the parameter was requires the type System.String and not a file (I know, RTFM first!!)

 >    -TemplateBody <System.String>